developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/settings/index.md

 ## Mass Deployment

 Once DataWedge is set up and configured as desired on a device, settings can be saved to a file and distributed to other devices either manually or using a Mobile Device Management (MDM) system.
-DataWedge 6.5 improves compatibility of exported Profiles.
-Profiles created with DataWedge 6.5 will work on any Zebra device model running DataWedge 6.5 or higher.
+DataWedge 6.5 introduced improvements to the compatibility of exported Profiles.
+Profiles created with DataWedge 6.5 (or higher) will work on any Zebra device model running DataWedge 6.5 or higher.
 See [Export a Profile](#exportaprofile) for more information.

 ### Export a Config
 Once DataWedge is set up and configured as desired on a device, its settings file can be exported, distributed to other devices, imported and activated automatically (or imported manually, as above).